On this page 6

 - City Hall hours are Monday through Friday, 8:00 AM to 5:00 PM EST

-Typical inspection sequence: The city permit application lists mandatory inspections as footings, foundations, rough-in, insulation, pre-final, and final.
+Typical sequence: The city permit application lists mandatory inspections as footings, foundations, rough-in, insulation, pre-final, and final.

 Publicly posted reinspection fee after the first reinspection is $75.00 flat.